EeroHeikkinen/earthpoints-api-net/docs/DefaultApi.md

 <a name="platformconnectioncontrollercreate"></a>
 # **PlatformConnectionControllerCreate**
-> void PlatformConnectionControllerCreate (Object body)
+> void PlatformConnectionControllerCreate (CreatePlatformConnectionDto createPlatformConnectionDto)